This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 When basil has been exposed to cold and frost, the black spots which appear are signs of necrosis, which are irreversible and will continue spread onto the remaining healthy leaves if left on the plant.

 Prune away dead or dying leaves, snipping gently close to the stem.
+Regularly harvesting or trimming your plants is essential to their good health and growth.

 To prevent future cold attacks, you can cover the basil plant with bell jars and tents.
 Hoop tents are a popular way to cover and preserve basil from short-term cooler weather.
 Also keep the planting soil moist all the time.
 Wet soil will stay warmer and retain more heat than dry soil.